Bias Mitigation for Machine Learning Classifiers: A Comprehensive Survey: Datasets

-In addition to detecting the most popular datasets for evaluating bias mitigation methods, we investigate the number of different datasets used, as this impacts the diversity of the performance evaluation~\cite{kuhlman2020no}.
+In addition to detecting the most popular datasets for evaluating bias mitigation methods, we investigate the number of different datasets used, as this impacts the diversity of the performance evaluation~\citep{kuhlman2020no}.
+Figure \ref{fig:datasets} visualizes the number of datasets used for each of the \pubexp publications.